 - Playing a lot of blitz games (Don’t get me wrong I have nothing against blitz, but it’s not exactly chess.
 By playing dozens of Blitz games against opponents you’re not going to improve much.
 Maybe you will train you intuition somewhat, but your calculation technique, strategy and endgame will not improve at all.
 You cannot get better without long time control chess.
 Have you ever observed a “very good blitz player” playing a long time control game?
 If you have you know why they don’t play it: calculating two moves ahead and playing 2 moves per second isn’t very necessary in long chess.)

 - Not analyzing your own games (For some weird reason many chess players believe that analyzing your chess games is a waste of time.
 They would rather play another blitz game than sit down and look at the game they just played.
 It is very important to analyze your own games, especially the games you have lost.
 By doing so you will see your weaknesses and will improve your chess.)
+In our training program we show you exactly how to analyze your own games and even provide the tools that will enable to do a self-diagnostics and find out what positions you play the best and the worst.
+First step in improving your chess is to find the problem to fix.!

 - Dedicating too much time to openings (Of course an opening is a very important stage of the game which literally dictates the way at which the game will progress.
 But most people spend too much time studying openings, memorizing variations they will probably never face in their games.
 These players of course know what to play on 14th move in Queen’s Gambit Accepted/Classical Variation, but since their opponents do not know what to play on move 7 and change the route their knowledge is useless.
 They would be so much stronger players if they just focused on tactics and endgames. )